 Google Fit and Apple Health both arrived late in 2014, and since then Apple and Google have been busy adding assorted features and functions to their respective health monitoring and activity tracking apps.

 Google Fit is the simpler, less medical-focused version of the two, utilising the advanced sensors in your smartphone to work out when you're walking, jogging or cycling.
-It also works neatly with Android Wear and the web, and more support for third-party devices and apps is on the way (or so Google is promising).
+It also works neatly with Android Wear smartwatches and the web, and more support for third-party devices and apps is on the way.

 Get the apps

 Google Fit arrived alongside Android 5.0 Lollipop in 2014 and now comes installed on all new Google-powered handsets.
 However, unlike the Camera or the Contacts apps, you can uninstall it if you don't want it.

 If you have removed it or don't yet have it for whatever reason, you can pick up the free app from the Google Play Store.
 As yet there's no version for iOS, but Google has hinted that it might be open to the idea in the future, if Apple allows it (Google Maps, Gmail and Google's other apps all do very nicely on iPhones and iPads, after all).